 One of the first things you can do following a loss is to consider having a memorial service.
 A funeral can allow family members to express their feelings, and assist enclosure.
 While this may not be appropriate for every family, it can be very beneficial for healing, and something to consider for your child.

 When it comes to your child, always allow the child to feel their emotions.
 Allow them to be angry, sad, hurt, or scared.
 Emphasize to them that having these emotions is normal, and it’s okay to feel them.
 While you may want to distract them from these feelings, the only way for them to heal is to acknowledge the pain first.

-The death of a pet can bring a lot of scary thoughts into a young ones life; they may also worry about you, or other friends or family members dying, discuss these fears with your child, so that they aren’t left to wonder.
+The death of a pet can bring a lot of scary thoughts into a young one’s life; they may also worry about you, or other friends or family members dying, discuss these fears with your child so that they aren’t left to wonder.
 Make sure to also let the child know that it wasn’t their fault.
-Children oftentimes blame themselves or other family members for the death, which is an unhealthy behavior.
+Children oftentimes blame themselves or other family members for death, which is unhealthy behavior.

 As your child is grieving, they will also be following your lead.
 They will be looking at you to see how you are handling the loss.
 Take note of that, if you are manic or depressed, a child will act similarly.
 Allow your child to see you grieve, but also exercise a certain amount of decency if you are heavily affected by the loss.

 How to Help